Mycoplasma pneumonia

-Mycoplasma pneumonia is a form of bacterial pneumonia caused by the bacterium Mycoplasma pneumoniae.
+Mycoplasma pneumonia (also known as Mycoplasma pneumoniae pneumonia, MPP) is a form of bacterial pneumonia caused by the bacterium Mycoplasma pneumoniae.
+It is a cause of community-acquired pneumonia.
+It is sometimes called walking pneumonia.

 Signs and symptoms

 M. pneumoniae is known to cause a host of symptoms such as primary atypical pneumonia, tracheobronchitis, and upper respiratory tract disease.
 Primary atypical pneumonia is one of the most severe types of manifestation, with tracheobronchitis being the most common symptom and another 15% of cases, usually adults, remain asymptomatic.
 Symptomatic infections tend to develop over a period of several days and manifestation of pneumonia can be confused with a number of other bacterial pathogens and conditions that cause pneumonia.
 Tracheobronchitis is most common in children due to a reduced immune system capacity, and up to 18% of infected children require hospitalization.
 Common mild symptoms include sore throat, wheezing and coughing, fever, headache, rhinitis, myalgia and feelings of unease, in which symptom intensity and duration can be limited by early treatment with antibiotics.
 Rarely, M. pneumoniae pneumonia results in death due to lesions and ulceration of the epithelial lining, pulmonary edema, and bronchiolitis obliterans.

 Non-pulmonary symptoms such as autoimmune responses, central nervous system complications, and dermatological disorders have been associated with M. pneumoniae infections in up to 25% of cases.
 Hemolysis occurs regularly, but often remains asymptomatic (fatigue, Raynaud syndrome only in cold season), as well as carditis, joint disease, and gastrointestinal disease.